EricOuma/Fit-to-Fly/README.md

-# Fit-to-Fly
+# Fit-to-Interact
-A web based implementation of a system that checks if one is fit to fly. (https://youtu.be/64WTRwFkrkU)
+A web based implementation of a system that checks if one is fit to interact with others. (https://youtu.be/64WTRwFkrkU)